Lovinoes/website/web/docs/panel/features/admin/oauth-providers.md

 Finish with **Save** (or **Save & Stay** when creating).
 An existing provider also offers **Export** (as JSON or YAML), **Duplicate**, **Delete**, and a **View Documentation** shortcut to the setup guides.

+While **Enable Password Login** is off in [Settings](./settings.md#application), the panel refuses to delete or disable the last enabled provider, since nobody without a security key would be able to sign in afterwards.
+Turn password login back on first if that is what you want.

 ![Configured provider with censored credentials](./images/oauth-providers/general.webp)